-President Lecture Series is a platform through which the MSU community is privileged with engaging insights into world issues.
-Expert guest speakers from various disciplines deliver compelling learning, widening perspectives across a host of topics including business, management, the sciences, technology, politics, philosophy, and education.
+President Lecture Series is a platform through which the MSU community is privileged with engaging insights into world issues, a compelling learning experience delivered by expert guest speakers from various disciplines.
+This November, MSU welcomed Turkish Ambassador to Malaysia Dr Merve Kavakci.

 Ambassador Merve Kavakci, PhD